nunziosorrentino/breakingws/docs/source/overview.rst

    $ runcnn.py -m glitcha

 The options of these tools are explained in the :ref:`how to use <howtouse>` guide.
-The methods of the package are documented :ref:`here <breakingws>`.
+The methods of the package are documented :ref:`here <api>`.

 .. warning::
     These tools works well just if launched from *breakingws/bin* directory.